backstage/backstage/docs/deployment/docker.md

 # Copy any other files that we need at runtime
 COPY --chown=node:node app-config.yaml ./

+FROM node:18-bookworm-slim AS final

+RUN mkdir -p /app
+RUN chown node /app

+# From here on we use the least-privileged `node` user to run the backend.
+USER node
+WORKDIR /app

+# Copy the install dependencies from the build stage and context
+COPY --from=build --chown=node:node /app/yarn.lock /app/package.json /app/packages/backend/dist/skeleton/ ./
+# Copy the built packages from the build stage
+COPY --from=build --chown=node:node /app/packages/backend/dist/bundle/ ./
+# Copy the output app folder from stage3
+COPY --from=stage3 /app /app

 # This switches many Node.js dependencies to production mode.
 ENV NODE_ENV production